- Above-the-line deductions, such as traditional IRA and health savings account (HSA) contributions, are subtracted

 Some above-the-line deductions:

-Contributions to retirement accounts: As long as you are eligible,1 contributions to a traditional IRA are subtracted from your gross income, enabling you to reduce your 2017 taxable income by as much as $5,500 per qualified taxpayer, or $6,500 if you're 50 or older.
-Self-employed individuals can deduct contributions to a Simplified Employer Pension, or SEP, up to 25% of pretax income, (20% of net self-employment income reduced by half of self-employment tax if you are self-employed) capped at $54,000.
+Contributions to retirement accounts: As long as you are eligible,1 contributions to a traditional IRA are subtracted from your gross income, enabling you to reduce your 2018 taxable income by as much as $5,500 per qualified taxpayer, or $6,500 if you're 50 or older.
+Self-employed individuals can deduct contributions to a Simplified Employer Pension, or SEP, up to 25% of pretax income, (20% of net self-employment income reduced by half of self-employment tax if you are self-employed) capped at $55,000.
 Contributions to a qualified workplace retirement plan, such as a 401(k) or 403(b), have essentially the same tax-lowering effect, but they are not technically tax deductions, since they are not counted as current-year income and therefore do not appear on your tax return.
-Contribution limits for 401(k) plans in 2017 are $18,000 for taxpayers under 50 and $24,000 for those 50 and above.
-In 2018, you can contribute up to $18,500, or $24,500 for people over 50.
+Contribution limits for 401(k) plans in 2018, you can contribute up to $18,500, or $24,500 for people over 50.
 In 2019, the limits go up to $19,000 and $25,000.

 Teachers’ out-of-pocket expense: This popular deduction enables educators to deduct up to $250 of out-of-pocket costs for purchasing classroom supplies for 2018 and 2019.

 2. Below-the-line itemized deductions reduce your tax based on your marginal tax rate

 Itemized deductions are what most people think of when they hear "tax deduction."
 They include things like home mortgage interest, charitable contributions, and medical expenses.
 A $100 deduction reduces your tax by your marginal tax rate: For example, if you're in the 24% tax bracket, deducting $100 from your taxable income will generally lower your tax bill by $24.
 But itemizing deductions only makes sense if the total amount of your deductions exceeds the standard deduction.

 Some below-the-line deductions:

 Mortgage interest: Interest and "points" paid on a home mortgage, generally including a second home, are often the largest itemized deductions available to taxpayers.